 #7 – Handicrafts Markets

-We here at UnwireMe believe in the value of community, appreciating local flavor and supporting local artists whenever possible.
-But we also understand that not everybody has the opportunity to meet local artisans and develop relationships with them.
+We here at OkAntigua believe in the value of community, appreciating the local flavor and supporting local artists whenever possible.
+But we also understand that not everybody can meet local artisans and develop relationships with them.
 Sometimes you just need to grab a few trinkets to show the folks back home that you were thinking of them even while having the time of your life in Antigua.

 In well-developed tourist spots, such as Antigua, there’s an already established marketplace for “authentic” goods.
 But it’s likely you’ll suspect something is amiss when the same trinkets keep showing up on every stall.
 If you want something truly unique – and not have to pay an arm and a leg for it – you’ll have to shop around.
 Here are four great places to start your search, all within walking distance of Parque Central.

-To actually start meeting some of the artisans, head to the Mercado de Artesanias (Handicrafts Market), at the end of 4ta Calle Poniente and past Calzada Santa Lucia – market is behind Pollo Campero.
+To start meeting some of the artisans, head to the Mercado de Artesanias (Handicrafts Market) The handicrafts market is located at the end of 4a Calle Poniente and past Calzada Santa Lucia, behind Pollo Campero.
 Keep in mind this is separate from the main Mercado, which we’ll discuss next.
-At the Mercado de Artesanias, you’ll find various stalls, often manned by the artisans themselves or relatives.
+At the Mercado de Artesanias, you’ll find various shops.
+Artisan or relatives tend to their stalls.
 The quality is very high, but so are the prices – at least at first.
 Bargain hard and don’t be afraid to walk away.
 Prices previously set in stone miraculously start dropping with every step you take away from the stall.